TimKoenders/Scientific-working-with-R/README.md

 # Scientific-working-with-R
-Repo for the scientific working with R and Latex course
+Repository for the scientific working with R and Latex course